Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks: Experiments

 \subsection{Out-of-distribution Datasets}

 At test time, the test images from CIFAR-10 (CIFAR-100) datasets can be viewed as the in-distribution (positive) examples.
 For out-of-distribution (negative) examples, we follow the setting in~\citep{hendrycks2016baseline} and test on several different natural image datasets and synthetic noise datasets.
-All the datasets considered are listed below. \begin{itemize}[leftmargin=*] \item[(1)] \para{TinyImageNet.} The Tiny ImageNet dataset\footnote{\url{https://tiny-imagenet.herokuapp.com}} consists of a subset of ImageNet images~\citep{deng2009imagenet}.
+We consider the following out-of-distribution test datasets. \begin{itemize}[leftmargin=*] \item[(1)] \para{TinyImageNet.} The Tiny ImageNet dataset\footnote{\url{https://tiny-imagenet.herokuapp.com}} consists of a subset of ImageNet images~\citep{deng2009imagenet}.
 It contains 10,000 test images from 200 different classes.
 We construct two datasets, {\em TinyImageNet (crop)} and {\em TinyImageNet (resize)}, by either randomly cropping image patches of size $32 \times 32$ or downsampling each image to size $32 \times 32$.

-\item[(2)]\para{LSUN.} The Large-scale Scene UNderstanding dataset (LSUN) has a testing set of {10,000} images of 10 different scenes~\citep{yu15lsun}.
+\item[(2)]\para{LSUN.} The Large-scale Scene UNderstanding dataset (LSUN) has a testing set of {10,000} images of 10 different scenes categories such as \emph{bedroom, kitchen room, living room, etc.}~\citep{yu15lsun}.
 Similar to TinyImageNet, we construct two datasets, {\em LSUN (crop)} and {\em LSUN (resize)}, by randomly cropping and downsampling the LSUN testing set, respectively.

-\item[(3)]\para{iSUN.} The iSUN~\citep{xu2015turkergaze} consists of a subset of SUN images.
+\item[(3)]\para{Gaussian Noise.} The synthetic Gaussian noise dataset consists of 10,000 random 2D Gaussian noise images, where each RGB value of every pixel is sampled from an i.i.d Gaussian distribution with mean 0.5 and unit variance.
+We further clip each pixel value into the range $[0, 1]$.

+\item[(4)]\para{Uniform Noise.} The synthetic uniform noise dataset consists of 10,000 images where each RGB value of every pixel is independently and identically sampled from a uniform distribution on $[0,1]$. \end{itemize}

+For hyperparameter tuning, we use a separate validation dataset iSUN~\citep{xu2015turkergaze}, which is independent from the OOD test datasets. iSUN~\citep{xu2015turkergaze} consists of natural scene images.
 We include the entire collection of 8925 images in iSUN and downsample each image to size $32$ by $32$.

-\item[(4)]\para{Gaussian Noise.} The synthetic Gaussian noise dataset consists of 10,000 random 2D Gaussian noise images, where each RGB value of every pixel is sampled from an i.i.d Gaussian distribution with mean 0.5 and unit variance.
-We further clip each pixel value into the range $[0, 1]$.

-\item[(5)]\para{Uniform Noise.} The synthetic uniform noise dataset consists of 10,000 images where each RGB value of every pixel is independently and identically sampled from a uniform distribution on $[0,1]$. \end{itemize}